$L$-functions of Kloosterman sheaves: Introduction

 \begin{defn} For each $\lambda$, the \textit{moment of the Kloosterman sheaf $\Kl_{n+1}^\lambda$} is defined as the integer

 \end{defn} By the Grothendieck trace formula \cite[Rapport.\,Thm.\,3.1]{SGA41/2} and Theorem~\ref{thm::unramified}, the generating series

 is a rational function

-In order to define the partial $L$-function associated with $\Kl_{n+1}^\lambda$ as an Euler product, it is not advisable to directly use $Z(\lambda,n+1,p; T)$ as the local factor at $p$, as the complex norms of roots and poles of $Z(\lambda,n+1,p; T)$ lie within the set $\{p^{-i/2}\mid 0\leq i\leq n|\lambda|\}$.
-Motivated by the work of Fu and Wan \cite{fu2005functions,fu2006trivial} for sheaves $\Sym^k\Kl_{n+1}$, we aim to remove some "trivial factors" from $Z(\lambda,n+1,p;T)$.
+In order to define the partial $L$-function associated with $\Kl_{n+1}^\lambda$ as an Euler product, it is not advisable to directly use $Z(\lambda,n+1,p; T)$ as the local factor at $p$, because the complex norms of roots and poles of $Z(\lambda,n+1,p; T)$ lie within the set $\{p^{-i/2}\mid 0\leq i\leq n|\lambda|+1\}$.
+Motivated by the work of Fu--Wan \cite{fu2005functions,fu2006trivial} for the sheaves $\Sym^k\Kl_{n+1}$, we remove some "trivial factors" from $Z(\lambda,n+1,p;T)$.
 By the long exact sequence \eqref{eq::long-exact-sequence} and the main theorem of Weil II \cite[3.3.1]{deligne1980conjecture}, we need to discard the contributions from the invariants and coinvariants of the Kloosterman sheaves at $0$ and $\infty$.
 Hence, the ideal candidate for the local factors at $p$ is

 where

 is the middle $\ell$-adic cohomology of $\Kl_{n+1}^\lambda$.

 \begin{defn} The partial $L$-function $L^S(\lambda,n+1;s)$ attached to $\Kl_{n+1}^\lambda$ is defined as the Euler product